top of page

 Epistemology describes the process of acquiring and analyzing data that comes into our minds from outside ourselves.

-From babyhood we integrate sensory data into a representation of reality.
+From babyhood on we integrate sensory data into an internal representation of reality.
 We start off as children with no reason or ability to question anything we are told.
-We learn by experiment- like putting things into our baby mouths to explore them.
-Later, as we compare the deluge of new information with previously assimilated data, we learn to evaluate what seems correct and incorrect, or in other words, what comports with our "tested" assumptions about reality.
-We then use these memorized notions to navigate the world, hoping to survive long enough to reproduce.
+We learn by experiment- like putting things into our drooly baby mouths to explore them.
+Later, as we compare the constant deluge of new information with previously assimilated data, we learn to evaluate what bits of information seems correct, incorrect, necessary or safely ignored.
+We then use these memorized notions to navigate the world successfully long enough to reproduce.

 Nontruth can be: